Hreflang tags with a link to redirect to a different page alert that the URL is invalid and returns a 3xx status code.

 Hreflang tag notifies search engines that there are page versions in different languages corresponding to different regions.
 The redirecting issue is followed by the returning HTTP status code report 3xx (301, 302, etc.) instead of 200, which means an error.
 In such cases, one URL redirects to another URL which causes an indexing inconsistency.

 Google Search Centre provides detailed instructions on how to localize versions of your page properly.
 Learn how to add correct HTML tags, alternate URLs, add default versions, and more.

-Also, you watch a corresponding video tutorial to learn hreflang implementation best practices.
+Also, you watch a corresponding video tutorial by Maile Ohye from Google to learn hreflang implementation best practices.